-We must receive all proposals no later than July 31, 2023, at 11:59 p.m.
-Central time.
+All proposals must be received no later than July 31, 2024, at 4:30 p.m.
+Central Time.
 We will not consider late proposals.
 The applicant will incur all costs in applying to this RFP.

-Email your proposal to volunteer.grant.mdor@state.mn.us.
+Email your proposal to our volunteer grant team.